rmccoy7541/neand_sQTL/README.md

 ### As of 10/11/2018
 The repo was cloned directly onto MARCC and reorganized the data files and purged some useless stuff, including some pre-concatenated output files.
 Best thing I did was find a bash command that finds and appends to the gitignore file all files greater than 100MB, so I can now host this project directly on MARCC and update it through MARCC without overcomplicating getting stuck accidentally committing a massive file.

+### As of 10/09/2018
+I am writing this on 10/11 because I forgot to update this lab journal with what I did.
+I finished writing the R script that would merge the altrans tissue sQTL data with the Neanderthal rsID data and also the Bash script that would call that R script.
+Generated merged files for each of the Neanderthal regions and each of the tissue types.
+Stored them in files; now they're in /data.

 ### As of 10/04/2018
-#### 12:49 PM
 I wrote some code in /scratch that merges one altrans tissue sQTL file with one neanderthal rsID file, while stripping some of the unnecesary columns.
 The next step is to figure out how to automate this for each one of the 3 neanderthal files, such that one neanderthal file (let's say, EASmatch.txt) merges with each one of the dozen or so tissue data files and either appends this merge to the resulting data table from the first merge, and includes maybe some header information about which tissue file that it merged with OR (and this is probably what I'll end up doing because it just occurred to me and makes more sense and seems obvious in hindsight) just make a merged file for each one of the tissue files that the neanderthal rsIDs merged with.
-Abolish ICE.

 ### As of 9/26/2018
 I'm still at the beginning stages of the project.
 No serious analysis has taken place just yet; however, I have matched the neandertal SNP positions with the human rsIDs from the 1k data.
 The next step would be to match